aelkhair/aelkhair.github.io/_pages/cv.md

 March 2019 - Present
 :   **Data Scientist (Consultant)** - Société Générale CIB (Paris,FR)

+    Liaised between the department of "Centre de comp\'etences Big Data" and other departments to deliver different solutions.
+I was responsible for:

-    * Design and develop a Deep Learning approach for locating and extracting tables in PDF documents.
+    * Conceiving and developing a Deep Learning approach to localize and extract tables from PDF documents.

+    * Developing and experimenting a Neural Network (Auto-Encoder) based predictive model to detect Invoice anomalies.

 	    **Python, Deep Learnig, GitLab, AWS**